scionproto/scion/doc/ColibriDesign.rst

 of a reservation setup or renewal, without any type of encryption.
-In the same response message, we add each of the :math:`\sigma_B` for each AS *B* part of the path, but encrypted only for *A*, e.g. with the public AS key or using DRKey.
+In the same response message, we add each of the :math:`\sigma_B` for each AS *B* part of the path, but encrypted only for *A*, e.g. using DRKey.
 The AS *A* will store both the static :math:`\text{MAC}_X^{C=1}` as well as the :math:`\sigma_B` values, that will be used as keys in the per-packet MAC computation.